 Since the early formation of Appalachian mountain music, the bluegrass genre of music has flourished in Southwestern Virginia.
 There is now a new generation of musicians playing bluegrass in my home city of Roanoke: The Brothers Young.

-Ayden and Blane have been playing together for the past two years.
+Ayden and Blane have been playing together for the past three years.
 Their mother Melissa Young provided the following text on how her sons became a musical bluegrass duo:

 “The Brothers Young is a brother duo playing bluegrass in the mountains of Roanoke, Virginia.
 Close to the Crooked Road – Virginia’s Heritage Music Trail of SW Virginia and heart of traditional music.
 Their love for Bluegrass music came from growing up listening to classics such as Flatt & Scruggs, Ralph Stanley, Osborne Brothers and many more.